lvgl/lvgl/docs/get-started/quick-overview.md

 The child object moves with the parent and if the parent is deleted the children will be deleted too.

 Children can be visible only on their parent.
-It other words, the parts of the children out of the parent are clipped.
+It other words, the parts of the children outside of the parent are clipped.

 A Screen is the "root" parent.
 You can have any number of screens.